varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/model-markowitz.md

 (content:references:single-index-models)=
 ## Single Index Models
 The application of index models to construct risky portfolios was originally proposed by Treynor and Black {cite}`FB1973`.
-Single index models are asset pricing models which measure the risk and the return of a stock relative to a risk-free alternative investment, e.g., [government treasury bonds](./bonds.md).
+Single index models are asset pricing models which measure the risk and the return of a stock relative to a risk-free alternative investment, e.g., U.S. Treasury debt.
 A single index model describes the return of a firm’s stock in terms of a firm-specific return and the overall market return.
 One of the simplest (yet still widely used) single index models was developed by Sharpe {cite}`SHARPE1963`.

 ### Derivation
 The single-index model measures both the risk and the return of a stock, relative to a risk free alternative investment e.g., government treasury bounds.
 The single index model describes the return of the stock of firm $i$ in terms of a firm-specific return, and an overall market return: